 Just like for any other bicycle, when e-bike tires hit the road, this traction produces some sound.
 This sound will be the same for both regular bicycles and e-bikes.
 As you would imagine, there is no difference, as tires for both types of bikes are generally rather similar.

-What could make a difference for the sound of the tires?
+What could make a difference in the sound of the tires?
 This is generally the type of terrain you are riding and the size of tires that are installed on your e-bike.

 If you are riding on asphalt and your e-bike is equipped with road tire tread, you will hear minimum sound from tires touching the road.
 In case you are riding a mountain electric bike that is equipped with mountain tires, you will hear more sound.
 This will be due to both tire size and tire tread.